-- Serum (S): Collect the whole blood into a collection tube (NOT containing anticoagulants such as heparin, EDTA, and sodium citrate) by venipuncture, leave to settle for 30 minutes for blood coagulation and then centrifuge blood to get serum specimen of supernatant - Plasma (P): Collect the whole blood into a collection tube (containing anticoagulants such as heparin, EDTA, and sodium citrate) by venipuncture and then centrifuge blood to get plasma specimen. - Whole Blood (WB): Collect WB with a lancing device.
-WB specimen can be delivered to test card directly.
-Or if applicable, collect the whole blood into a collection tube (containing anticoagulants such as heparin, EDTA and sodium citrate) by venipuncture.
-Optimal results were obtained when patient samples were tested immediately after collection.
-Whole blood samples should be used within 24 hours after collection - If serum or plasma specimens are not tested immediately, they should be refrigerated at 2-8 °C. For storage periods longer than 2 weeks, freezing is recommended.
-They should be brought to room temperature (1-30 °C) prior to use. - Serum or plasma specimens containing a precipitate may yield inconsistent test results.
-Such specimens must be clarified prior to - Anticoagulants such as heparin, EDTA and sodium citrate do not affect the test results. - Use separately disposable capillary pipettes or pipette tips for each sample in order to avoid cross-contamination of either samples which could cause erroneous results. - As known relevant interference, hemolytic samples, rheumatoid factors-contained samples and lipaemic, icteric samples can lead to impair the test results.
+- Serum (S): Collect the whole blood into a collection tube (NOT containing anticoagulants such as heparin, EDTA, and sodium citrate) by venipuncture, leave to settle for 30 minutes for blood coagulation and then centrifuge blood to get serum specimen of supernatant - Plasma (P): Collect the whole blood into a collection tube (containing anticoagulants such as heparin, EDTA, and sodium citrate) by venipuncture and then centrifuge blood to get plasma specimen. - Whole Blood (WB): Collect the whole blood by lancing devices.
+WB can be delivered by pipette directly to the test card. - 4) If serum or plasma specimens are not tested immediately, they should be refrigerated at 2-8°C. For storage periods longer than 2 weeks, freezing is recommended.
+They should be brought to room temperature (1-30°C) prior to use. - Serum or plasma specimens containing a precipitate may yield inconsistent test results.
+Such specimens must be clarified prior to assaying. - 6) Anticoagulants such as heparin, EDTA and sodium citrate do not affect the test results. - 7) Use separately disposable capillary pipettes or pipette tips for each sample in order to avoid cross-contamination of either samples which could cause erroneous results. - As known relevant interference, hemolytic samples, rheumatoid factors-contained samples and lipaemic, icteric samples can lead to impair the test results.

-Test Procedure (Refer to Figure) Dengue NS1 test device
+Test Procedure (Refer to Figure)

-- Allow all test components and specimen to come to room temperature prior to testing. - Remove the test device from the foil pouch, and place it on a flat, dry - With a micropipette (not provided) or a disposable dropper, add 100 μL of serum/plasma/whole blood specimen into the sample well marked "S" - As the test begins to work, you will see red color move across the result window in the center of the test device. - Interpret test results at 15-20 minutes.
+- Allow all test components and specimen to come to room temperature prior to testing - 2) Remove the test device from the foil pouch, and place it on a flat, dry surface - 3) With a micropipette (not provided) or a disposable dropper, add about 100 μL of serum, plasma or whole blood specimen into the sample well marked "S" - As the test begins to work, you will see red color move across the result window in the center of the test device. - Interpret test results at 15-20 minutes.
 Caution: Do not read test results after 20 minutes.
 Reading too late can give false results.